 January is a time of year where we really start to think about what we want out of lives.
 Sure when the bell strikes midnight we urgently promise ourselves that the new year will be different, that we want to make some real big changes to our lives.
 They can be a real mix of things and most of them are based around improving your life in some way.
 You may want to travel and see the world this year, making it your mission to tick off some of those places on your bucket list.
 You might see it as an opportunity to improve your finances in some way.
 Perhaps increasing your disposable income so that it can be used for other investments or fun things in your life.
 You may want to lose weight, feel better on the inside, get more sleep, tackle your negative thought process and even get fitter.

 The truth is, fitness and playing sport can be one of the most popular resolutions that people make at this time of year.
 Gym memberships sales rise, and people tend to put too much pressure on themselves to get into shape.
 Of course, in that first week you are fully committed to the cause.
 But the enthusiasm soon dwindles down as you start to maybe over do it, cause yourself injury or simply take on too much too soon.
 It is always worth being fully aware of the benefits and also the negative aspects when it comes to making some life-changing decisions, and getting fitter is one of those areas that you need to take serious.
 It isn’t just about increasing your activity, you need to be mindful of the risk of injury, have the right gear to protect yourself, and gradually set yourself realistic targets to help keep the motivation alive.
-I thought it would be an ideal time to highlight some of the good and the bad of starting up a new fitness journey so that you can feel confident that you are well informed.
+You can see more gear options here, but I thought it would be an ideal time to highlight some of the good and the bad of starting up a new fitness journey so that you can feel confident that you are well informed.

 Your mental health